citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Quick screenshot ([#6025](https://github.com/citra-emu/citra/pull/6025)) by [Z11-V](https://github.com/Z11-V)

 An arguably simpler way of taking screenshots in game, without taking you away from the action to name and save them!
-Use the Capture Screenshot hotkey to quickly save them to the screenshots folder in the [Citra User Directory](https://citra-emu.org/wiki/user-directory/).
+Use the Capture Screenshot hotkey (default hotkey being **CTRL+P**) to quickly save them to the screenshots folder in the [Citra User Directory](https://citra-emu.org/wiki/user-directory/).

 ### Added Midnight Theme ([#6030](https://github.com/citra-emu/citra/pull/6030)) by [Daisouji](https://github.com/Daisouji)